commands

 -RemoveBadCredential

-Removes credentials from the bad credential cache.
+Removes previously flagged credentials from the bad credential list for this computer.

 Alias